TheCroquetasBar/events/README.md

 1. Go to [_data/events.yml](_data/events.yml)
 2. Copy and paste the following text
 ```
-- name: Startups2Students Fall #Event name
+- name: Twilight Hawkers Market #Event name
   light_background: True # Optional: only put if image-url is set and image is light
-  image-url: assets/img/startups2students.png # Optional: only if you want a preview image in the heading
+  image-url: assets/img/twilighthawkersmarket.png # Optional: only if you want a preview image in the heading
-  line: Bridging the gap between students and startups # Small description of event
+  line: original & biggest Street Food Market bringing the tastiest street food
   date: 2017-10-19 6:00 PM # Optional: When is the event starting
   end-date: 2017-10-19 8:00 PM # Optional: When is the event ending, make sure you set it if date is set
-  location: Idea Forge # Optional: Location where the event will be celebrated, set TBD if not sure yet
+  location: Perth # Optional: Location where the event will be celebrated, set TBD if not sure yet
-  url: https://startups2students.org # Optional: Url with more info about the event
+  url: http://twilighthawkersmarket.com/ # Optional: Url with more info about the event

 ```
 3. Edit the properties as described in the text you just copied